≡ Menu

 Almost half of those who made a capital gain lived in the south-east.
 A quarter lived in London.

-So we can see that paying capital gains tax puts you into a fairly exclusive club.
+So paying capital gains tax puts you into a fairly exclusive club.

-Especially now that the annual CGT allowance has been slashed.
+Especially given how the annual CGT allowance has been slashed in recent years.

 Capital gains tax and me